PO Box 1472, Lander, WY 82520 | (307) 438-9272

 In March of 2023, the Wyoming legislature passed a new statewide abortion ban that repeals and replaces the ban our existing lawsuit contested.
 Governor Gordon allowed this new ban, and a second outlawing medication aboriton, to pass into law on March 18th, 2023.
 This ban again sought to make abortion illegal in Wyoming.
 In response, we filed a new lawsuit to overturn this ban, as well as a request for a temporary restraining order (TRO) blocking the ban until the court can rule on our case.
 On March 22nd, 2023, our TRO request was granted, allowing abortion to remain legal in Wyoming until the court renders a contrary decision.
 In June, 2023, the court also granted a TRO for the medication abortion ban that was set to go into effect on July 1, 2023.

-We currently anticipate a summary judgment hearing on Dec.
-14, 2023, to be followed by a decision by the District Court on our claims of the bans’ unconstitutionality.
+We currently await a decision by the District Court on cross-motions for summary judgment on our claims of the bans’ unconstitutionality.
 Undoubtedly, the losing side will appeal to the Wyoming Supreme Court for a final decision on the abortion bans.